-WAFA: I'm resigned to run, the way I've been trained to my whole adult life.
+WAFA: I don't need you to cheer me up, love.
+Of course they'll do something to me!
+And I'll confess, I'm resigned to run, the way I've been trained to my whole adult life.
 Escaping is a whole philosophy for us, love.